Membership tickets bought online can be posted. An additional fee of 80p for postage and packing will be applied if you choose this option.

 Your online transaction is secure using SSL and encryption technologies, no credit card data is stored on our site or on third party sites.

-A membership ticket has a unique identifying number, membership lasts for 1 season only, and allows you to see any of the relevant season’s films, the usual film age restrictions apply.
+A membership ticket has a unique identifying number.
+Membership lasts for ONE season only and allows you to see any of the relevant season’s films.
+The usual film age restrictions apply.

 Chiltern Film Society reserves the right to change the film programme.

-The Society does not offer refunds to the annual membership fee.
+The Society does not offer refunds to the annual or part-season membership fee.
 If you have an exceptional circumstance then in the first instance please contact the CFS Treasurer.

 If you have lost your membership ticket please contact us.